privacybydesign/pbdf-website/pages/en/irma-start.md

 international, attributes, please do [contact](/contact-en) the foundation.

- * Surfconext provides attributes from the (mainly Dutch) higher education sector.
+ * SURFconext provides attributes from the (mainly Dutch) higher education sector.
 It is available, in principle, for students and staff members from educational institutes in the Netherlands, with a [SURFconext](https://www.surfconext.nl) registration.
 Your own institution will have to explicitly approve IRMA access.
-Via Surfconext "educational" attributes can be loaded into your IRMA app.
+Via SURFconext "educational" attributes can be loaded into your IRMA app.

  * iDIN provides attributes from your bank, like name, address, town,